MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-aspnet-with-typescript.md

 ---
-title: "Create an ASP.NET Core app with TypeScript"
+title: "Add TypeScript to an ASP.NET Core app"
 description: Create a simple web application by using ASP.NET Core and TypeScript, add TypeScript code, run the app, and debug with breakpoints. ms.date: 10/25/2023 ms.topic: tutorial